Edit Blog Post

 One of The Australians keeps busy while we scream across Russia

-I carefully pose my questions while tea is served up.
+Most bring us home to introduce us to their family members and friends.
+I realize getting to know Russians and their guarded opinions is an earned privilege, and I'm only a tourist just passing through.
+But I'm curious about post-communist Russia, so I carefully pose my questions while tea is served up.
 The majority appear happier without communism, but all wish for more jobs locally.
 When asked if they would rather go back to a communist state, they just shrug.
 The over 40's seem indifferent, the under 25's hopeful they won't ever have to.
 Everyone agrees that Russia is at a cross roads, there is a certain feel of change brewing.

 We do another train platform sprint to catch the Trans-Siberian heading west.
 The carriages progressively get nicer as we go.
 Did I mention they like to blast the heat in the kupes?
 I fought nightly with each Provodnitsa to turn it down, since our door must be locked for obvious reasons.
 I learn quickly that in Russia, any woman in a position of power is one to be reckoned with.
-Whether it be the ticket seller, carriage attendant, or office clergy, they will automatically tell you a blunt ‘neyt’ at any of your requests or enquiries.
-The trick is to stand your ground and not leave.
-After a few minutes of absolute uncomfortable glaring silence they will finally give in just to get rid of you.
-Bonus points, you will
+Whether it be the ticket seller, carriage attendant, or office clergy, they will automatically tell you a blunt

 First Sign I learned to recognize